-- Chattenden Primary School's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
+- St. Michael's RC Primary School and Nursery's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns (The Staff Code of Conduct can be found on the school intranet site- SharePoint).
 We have a clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing, recording and handling of low-level concerns - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.
+Procedures in place for confidentially sharing, recording and handling of low-level concerns (Information can be found in the staff room, school office and the school intranet site- SharePoint.). - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.

-18.8 Whistleblowing Procedure
+18.2 Whistleblowing Procedure

 - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
-All members of staff are made aware of the school's Whistleblowing It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
+All members of staff are made aware of the school's Whistleblowing procedure (The policy can be found on the school website).
+It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.